MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/join-tables.md

 If you use the [XrmToolbox](../community-tools.md#xrmtoolbox) [FetchXmlBuilder](https://fetchxmlbuilder.com/), you can see how this tool allows you to select the relationship to set the appropriate `name`, `from`, and `to` attribute values.

-You can also use other tools and APIs to look up the appropriate `name`, `from`, and `to` attribute values to use.
+You can also use other tools and APIs to look up relationship data for the appropriate `name`, `from`, and `to` attribute values to use.
 For more information see:

 - [Browse table definitions in your environment](../browse-your-metadata.md)
 - [Query schema definitions](../query-schema-definitions.md)